open2b/scriggo-site/scriggo-command.md

 ## Generate a package importer

 The Scriggo Import command generate the code for a package importer.
-An importer is used by Scriggo to import a package when an "import" statement is executed.
+An importer is used by Scriggo to import a package when an "import" declaration is executed.

 The code for the importer is generated from the instructions in a Scriggofile.
 The Scriggofile should be in a Go module.